splatspace/GHC-Blog/ghc-intro.md

 ## Music player

 Music education often gets overlooked, but it's still very important.
-But it can be difficult to introduce musical concepts to children without teaching them a lot of motor skills first--anyone who learned to play the piano as a child can no doubt remember learning to hit a chord at high speed being as difficult as just reading the music.
+It can be difficult to introduce musical concepts to children without teaching them a lot of motor skills first--anyone who learned to play the piano as a child can no doubt remember learning to hit a chord at high speed being as difficult as just reading the music.

-The music player, protoyped here by Peter Reintjes, gets around this difficulty by making the creation of music as easy placing magnets on a refridgerator.
+The music player, protoyped here by Peter Reintjes, gets around this difficulty by making the creation of music as easy placing magnets on a refrigerator.

 <!-- Insert photo of music player -->